pivotal/docs-tap/scst-scan/install-app-scanning.hbs.md

 # <a id="installing"></a> Installing SCST - Scan 2.0 in a cluster

 The following sections describe how to install SCST - Scan 2.0.
+Since SCST-Scan 2.0 is in beta, it is not currently installed with any profiles and must be installed following these directions.

 ## <a id='scst-app-scanning-prereqs'></a> Prerequisites

 SCST - Scan 2.0 requires the following prerequisites:

 - Complete all prerequisites to install Tanzu Application Platform.
 For more information, see [Prerequisites](../prerequisites.hbs.md).
 - Install the [Tekton component](../tekton/install-tekton.hbs.md).
-Tekton is in the Full and Build profiles of Tanzu Application Platform.
+Tekton will already be installed if you installed TAP via a profile based installation in both the Full and Build Profiles.

 ## <a id='configure-app-scanning'></a> Configure properties